-During the three months ended March 31, 2021 and 2020, cash flows used in investing activities were \$111,727 and \$0, respectively.
+During the three months ended March 31, 2022 and 2021, cash flows used in investing activities were \$44,489 and \$111,727, respectively.
+The cash used in investing activities for the three months ended March 31, 2022 consisted of the purchase of new engineering software licenses.
 The cash used in investing activities for the three months ended March 31, 2021 consisted of the purchase of new testing equipment and engineering software.

-During the three months ended March 31, 2021, cash flows provided by financing activities were \$117,013, which consisted of \$117,013 in proceeds from contributions to the ESPP.
-During the three months ended March 31, 2020, cash flows provided by financing activities were \$5,619,939, which consisted of \$5,506,880 in net proceeds from the sale of shares of our common stock to the public in an ATM offering and \$113,059 in proceeds from contributions to the ESPP.
+During the three months ended March 31, 2022, cash flows provided by financing activities were \$104,217, which consisted of entirely of proceeds from contributions to the ESPP.
+During the three months ended March 31, 2021, cash flows provided by financing activities were \$117,013, which consisted entirely of proceeds from contributions to the ESPP.